aspnet/Tooling/known-issues.md

 #### IIS Express is an option for Console applications

 IIS express shows up as an option in the Launch drop down on Debug page for Console Application

+#### Issues with project-to-project references

+There are some issues when using an .xproj  referencing a .csproj.

+All outputs may not be copied to the output folder.
+For example when using reference assemblies.

+[Roslyn #10471](https://github.com/dotnet/roslyn/issues/10471) - Portable Class library - > Platform target 'AnyCPU' is not supported by one or more of the project's targets.

+[dotnet cli #2961](https://github.com/dotnet/cli/issues/2961) - Runtime error after add reference from xproj web app (netcoreapp) to PCL csproj with project.json (netstandard)

 ## ASP.NET 5 RC1